GOLF COURSE SUPERINTENDENTS ASSOCIATION OF NORTHERN CALIFORNIA

 An expelled member may reapply for membership no earlier than one (1) year after the date of expulsion, in accordance with the provisions of Article II.
 However, if expulsion was for nonpayment of dues or assessments, the member may apply in less than one (1) year if the application is accompanied by remittance of such dues and assessments as were due at the time of expulsion, plus a penalty, to be determined by the Board of Directors, in addition to any amounts due with each application.

 Section 1.
 THE BOARD OF DIRECTORS

 The Board of Directors shall consist of a President, a Vice-President, and a Secretary-Treasurer, who shall be elected by a majority vote of the membership at the annual election of this Association in January of each year.
-The President, Vice-President, and Secretary-Treasurer shall be Class A or Superintendent Member members of Golf Course Superintendents Association of America (GCSAA) and hold office for one year.
-A majority of the board of directors shall be GCSAA Class A or Superintendent Member members.
+The President, Vice-President, and Secretary-Treasurer shall be Class A or Class B members of Golf Course Superintendents Association of America (GCSAA) and hold office for one year.
 There shall also be eight (8) Directors, one directorship to be held by the Past-President, and the other four (4) to be elected by majority vote of the membership, (2) two to be elected by majority vote of the Affiliate membership.
 One (1) of the directorships will be held by an Assistant Golf Course Superintendent with a GCSAA and GCSANC Class C status This directorship for one (1) year term is to be elected by majority vote of the membership.
 The Assistant Golf Course Superintendent Director will be the Liaison for the Annual Assistant Superintendent Meeting.